devanshj/rxjs-from-event-typed/README.md

 // errors
 ```

-Some more minor features will update :sleeping::grimacing:
+Some more minor features...
+I'll update :sleeping::grimacing:

 ## Todos